 For over 60 years the National Association of Evangelicals has played a dynamic role to help unify churches based solely on biblical values.
 The NAE is defined by God’s word, not the cultural mores of today’s world.
 Their voice is invaluable and instrumental in bringing us all together.

-Senior Pastor of Southeast Christian Church, Louisville, KY
+Senior Pastor, Southeast Christian Church in Louisville, Kentucky

 The National Association of Evangelicals promotes an evangelical connectionalism, accountability and voice for the sake of the gospel.